-Should You Make Salary Adjustments for Remote Workers?
+How to Make Salary Adjustments for Remote Workers

-One of the top questions for many business owners who are setting remote work policies is whether they should make salary adjustments for employees and candidates based on where they live.
+Many business owners are trying to determine how to pay remote workers, specifically whether they should make salary adjustments for employees and candidates based on where they live.
 The practice of setting salaries based partly on location isn’t new, but it’s typically based on how expensive it is to live where the office is located.

 Now as remote work is becoming more common, many business owners are debating whether they should make these cost-of-living adjustments (COLA) based on how expensive it is to live where the remote worker chooses to reside.
 It’s a difficult decision, so we’ve rounded up the most common options for setting salaries, how they could impact your remote workers, and how to start the process.